-No one but a qualified installer / service technician should attempt to install, service, or repair this water heater.
+No one but a professional service technician should attempt to install, service, or repair this water heater.
 There are no serviceable parts which can be changed by the user / owner.
-User / Owner: Contact the original qualified installer / service technician if the water heater needs repair or maintenance.
+User / Owner: Contact the original professional service technician if the water heater needs repair or maintenance.
 If the original technician is unavailable, ask your gas supplier for a list of qualified service providers.